 - Dismissal instructions

 The honor guard’s duties continue during the procession to the cemetery and the interment, with each department following its own procedures.
 The procession for a LODD may include hundreds of cars, and both traffic and parking control are necessary.
-At the interment, honors may include Last Radio Call, 21-gun salute (or 21 bells), flyover, flag folding, playing of Taps, bagpipes, and a dove release.
+At the interment, honors may include Last Radio Call, three-volley salute (or 21 bells), flyover, flag folding, playing of Taps, bagpipes, and a dove release.

 A line of duty death is a tragedy that brings officers, dignitaries, and mourners from surrounding cities, states, and (sometimes) even nations.
 The venue for the funeral should be large enough to accommodate several thousand mourners and have a parking lot where the procession to the cemetery can be staged.
 Options can include a school auditorium, a civic auditorium, or a large church.